truera/trulens/trulens_eval/README.md

 )

 tru.start_evaluator()
-truchain("This will be logged by deferred evaluator.") tru.stop_evaluator()
+tc("This will be logged by deferred evaluator.") tru.stop_evaluator()
 ```